Annual Wiccan Holidays for Witches and Warlocks

-New Years Day October 31st at sundown Also known as Samhain or All Hallow’s Eve.
-This is New Years on the Druid calendar.
+New Year’s Day is October 31st at sundown Also known as Samhain or All Hallow’s Eve.
+This is New Year on the Druid calendar.
 The wall between earth and the underworld is thin at this time of year.
 On Halloween night, the wall opens.
-Samhain, the Lord of Darkness, rises from the underworld.
+Samhain, the Lord of Darkness rises from the underworld.
 He roams the world looking for lost souls.
-It is an evil and wicked night, a perfect night for a witch to celebrate New Years!
+It is an evil and wicked night, a perfect night for a witch to celebrate New Year!

 Winter Solstice (December 21st) Also known as Yule.
 This is the shortest day of the year.
 And, conversely, the longest night.
 Witches and warlocks celebrate the birth of the Sun God, as from this point forward the days get longer.
-Wiccan celebrations include yule logs, yule trees and Mistletoe.
-Sounds a little like Christmas , huh!?!
+Wiccan celebrations include Yule logs, Yule trees, and Mistletoe.
+Sounds a little like Christma, huh!?!
 More on Winter Solstice.

-Imbolic February 2and This day honors the Brigid, the goddess of fertility, fire and healing.
+Imbolic February 2 This day honors Brigid, the goddess of fertility, fire, and healing.
 It is also a time of increasing strength for the sun god.
 This Wiccan holiday coincides with Candlemas and Ground Hog’s Day.

-Ostara March 21st This day on the Witches calendar, is the Spring Equinox.
+Ostara March 21st This sabbat on the Witches calendar, is the Spring Equinox.
 The German goddess Oestra, goddess of Fertility is honored.
 More on Spring Equinox.

 Summer Solstice or Litha June 21st This day celebrates the sun god at his highest point.
 Nighttime has been dominated by daylight.
 More on Summer Solstice.

-Lammas or Harvest Eve July 31st This holiday celebrates the first harvest.
+Lammas or Harvest Eve July 31st This sabbat celebrates the first harvest.